 - What do you believe that no one else does? (the famous Peter Thiel question)

-I believe we humans read each other’s thoughts and intentions (both voiced and unvoiced) extremely well.
-We just aren’t good at integrating this knowledge, so have lots of strategies to distract and cover the capacity.
+I believe we humans read each other’s thoughts and intentions extremely well.
+We just aren’t good at integrating this information, so have lots of strategies to distract and cover over the capacity.
+I live as though people know far more than they want to know that they know, because we’re not sure how to function that way, yet.

 - What would you do if you knew you couldn’t fail?

-I remember being asked this question at a round table discussion I attended.
+I remember being asked this question at a round table discussion of Wiccans I attended in the early 90s.
 I couldn’t narrow down *everything*, which seemed like a cop-out.
-Almost 30 years later, I still want to do so (too?) many things!
-However, my honest answer right now is that I would fully express myself, no matter what ‘thing’ I am doing.
-It is sort of the same answer, however doesn’t FEEL vague like before.
+Almost 30 years later, I still want to do too many things!
+However, my honest answer right now is that I would fully express myself.
+It is sort of the same answer, not quite as blank and overwhelming as before.

 - What do you wish you’d learned earlier in life?

-There are so many things (money related, relationships and families related), but today I’ll answer: that I was always enough.
-That my contributions are valuable.
-That I don’t have to give everything away or disappear to be safe.
+So many things (money related, relationships and families related), but today I’ll answer: that my contributions are valuable; that I don’t have to give everything away or disappear to be safe.
 It is okay to be in the room.

 - In a few sentences, summarize your worldview or philosophy of life.
 What do you think is life’s meaning or purpose?